Article 1 The Body Constituted

 Bylaw 5 Selection of Candidates for Member of Parliament

-Where there is an Electoral District Association, the electoral district shall select the candidate in accordance with the association's Bylaws.
+Where there is an EDA, the electoral district shall select the candidate in accordance with the association's Bylaws.

-Where no Electoral District Association exists, candidates will be selected in accordance with a process determined by Federal Council or by Bylaw.
+Where no EDA exists, candidates will be selected in accordance with a process determined by Federal Council or by Bylaw.

 Where there are no Party Members in an electoral district, selection of a candidate shall be by a General Meeting, Federal Council, a committee established by a General Meeting or Federal Council, or by a procedure mandated by a General Meeting or Federal Council.